Miriam Adelson: Support for Donald Trump

 Since 2016, Adelson has been known for her support for Donald Trump.
 She and her husband were the largest donors to Trump throughout his first presidency; they provided the largest donation to his 2016 campaign, his presidential inauguration, his defense fund against the Mueller investigation into Russian interference and the 2020 campaign.

 She has written that Trump "should enjoy sweeping support" among U.S. Jews and Israelis, and that Trump deserves a "Book of Trump" in the Bible due to his support for Israel.
 Adelson wrote that Trump represents "kinship, friendship, courage, the triumph of truth" and that "Israelis and proud Jews owe Donald Trump our gratitude."

-She was awarded the Presidential Medal of Freedom by Donald Trump in 2018.

 In January 2019 the Adelsons contributed $500,000 to the Patriot Legal Expense Fund Trust, which was set up in 2018 to assist aides of President Trump under investigation by special counsel Robert Mueller's probe into Russian interference in the 2016 United States elections.
 The contributions were the Trust's largest to date.

 She served as one of the finance vice-chairs for Trump's first inauguration.

 During the 2024 presidential primary, she initially declined to take a side early in the presidential primary as she was courted by Ron DeSantis and Nikki Haley.
 She ultimately supported Trump in the 2024 United States presidential election, contributing $106 million to Trump's re-election campaign, making her its third largest donor.

 During the 2024 campaign, Adelson sought support from Trump for Israel's annexation of the West Bank.
 A spokesperson for Adelson denied allegations that her donations were made in exchange for support for this policy.

 Michael Wolff's 2025 book All or Nothing discussed the relationship between Trump and Adelson.
 In the book, it is claimed that Trump had two dinners with Adelson prior to receiving an initial donation in the 2024 election cycle, after which he described her as "boring" and long-winded and shared a hesitancy to take further meetings as he did not believe she was going to donate.
 The White House communications director denied the claims.

 Subsequently, the relationship faltered after the Republican National Convention when Trump learned Adelson had hired staff known to be critical of him to operate her super PAC devised to benefit him.
 Reportedly further irritated by Isaac Perlmutter telling him Adelson was unreliable, Trump dictated a text message to Adelson claiming that she was his "enemy" for hiring unsupportive staffers.

+As of August 2026, Adelson spent $67.6 million in support of Republican candidates in the 2026 United States elections, donating $30 million to the Senate Leadership Fund, $25 million to MAGA Inc., and $10 million to the Congressional Leadership Fund.